Quadrilateral0/ACD-Portfolio/README.md

 # ACD Portfolio
 ## Description
-For this project, I was tasked with .
-These tasks included .
+For this project, I created a portfolio page to share my deployed applications and function as a digital resume.
+This project is a work-in-progress and will be updated as my skills grow.
+This application demonstrates my skills with semantic html, flexbox, media queries, CSS variables, and responsive web design.

 ## Table of Contents
 - [Usage](#usage)